rukmanigopalan/adlsgen1togen2migrationsamples/src/Application Update/README.md

   ## How to configure and update Azure Synapse Analytics

-   Mount path change to Gen2 endpoint
+   Change the Mount path in the parameter to Gen2 endpoint

    ![image](https://user-images.githubusercontent.com/62353482/83685147-04f78400-a59d-11ea-8fdb-b319df6ede31.png)

+   Run the stored procedure activity to make sure the data is loaded at Gen2.

+   The above updates to workloads pointing to Gen2 endpoint